 The typical snowbird is generally over 50 years old, so if that includes you and you're planning to drive for your snowbird migration, it'd be wise to have a check-in with your doctor.

 They can do a quick series of tests to help determine your physical and mental fitness for driving long distances in varying weather conditions and review any medical conditions that could affect your travels.

 Be sure to have your hearing and vision checked too.

 Also, you can benefit from a visit to your primary doctor by updating your prescription or prescriptions and securing a copy of your medical records in case of an emergency during the snowbird season.

 3. Check Your Car for Safety

 Have you ever heard the term road ready?

-Well, you go to the doctor to make sure you're healthy enough to be driving for lengthy periods of time over long distances on the road.
+Well, you go to the doctor to ensure you're healthy enough to drive for long periods over long distances on the road.

-Likewise, you should take your car to a mechanic and let them verify that your car is ready to stand up to the rigors of a long trip that could include adverse driving conditions.
+Likewise, you should take your car to a mechanic and let them verify that it's ready to stand up to the rigors of a long trip that could include adverse driving conditions.